The history and mission of Saint George's School

 So how did we get to where we are today?
 Saint George’s School was the creation of 16 concerned parents who wanted their children to be better prepared for college.
 In 1955 they purchased “Flowerfield”, the 120-acre summer estate of local hotel-owner Louis Davenport on the banks of the Little Spokane River just north of the Spokane city limits.
 Originally connected with the Episcopal Church, the school has been independent and non-religious since 1957.

-Beginning with 45 students who attended classes in the estate’s horse barn, the school has grown over the years to more than 350 students.
+Beginning with 45 students who attended classes in the estate’s horse barn, the school has grown over the years.
 Traditions also have grown – the Dragon Dance to open the school year, Outdoor Club adventures, the eighth grade Coast Trip, the Ski Bus, and seniors crossing Graduation Bridge – that bring students together year after year in memorable ways.

-The school’s campus still centers around the original Davenport House mansion that now overlooks separate Lower, Middle, and Upper School buildings, along with athletic fields and several gyms, an art building, and maintenance facilities.
+The school’s campus still centers around the original Davenport House mansion that now overlooks separate Lower, Middle, and Upper School buildings, along with athletic fields, several gyms and a new arts building.

 Saint George's is accredited by the International Baccalaureate Organization (IB), the National Association of Independent Schools (NAIS), and the Northwest Association of Independent Schools (NWAIS).